Thai basil: Description

 Thai basil is sturdy and compact, growing up to 45 cm, and has shiny green, slightly serrated, narrow leaves with a sweet, anise-like scent and hints of licorice, along with a slight spiciness lacking in sweet basil.
 Thai basil has a purple stem, and like other plants in the mint family, the stem is square.
 Its leaves are opposite and decussate.
 As implied by its scientific name, Thai basil flowers in the form of a thyrse.
 The inflorescence is purple, and the flowers when open are pink.

 Taxonomy and nomenclature

 Sweet basil (Ocimum basilicum) has multiple cultivars — Thai basil, O. basilicum var. thyrsiflora, is one variety.
 Thai basil may sometimes be called chi neang vorng, anise basil or licorice basil, in reference to its anise- and licorice-like scent and taste, but it is different from the Western strains bearing these same names.

 Occasionally, Thai basil may be called cinnamon basil, which is its literal name in Vietnamese, but cinnamon basil typically refers to a separate cultivar.

-The genus name Ocimum is derived from the Greek word meaning "to smell", which is appropriate for most members of family Lamiaceae.
+The genus name Ocimum is derived from the Greek word meaning "to smell", which is appropriate for most members of the family Lamiaceae.
 With over 40 cultivars of basil, this abundance of flavors, aromas, and colors leads to confusion when identifying specific cultivars.

 Three types of basil are commonly used in Thai cuisine.